 Join a Union Committee or Working Group

 Standing committees are where union work gets done in between the general assemblies.
 Any member can join any standing committee, and many of them meet every week!
 Details for the chairs of the standing committees and when and where the regular ones meet can be found below.

-The grievances committee functions as a forum for members and non-members to report problems, grievances and issues the Union can work on, initiate an inquiry, or advocate, and when necessary, coordinates with the Secretary on these issues.
+The grievance committee is a forum for members and non-members to report problems and issues the Union can work on, initiate an inquiry, or advocate, and when necessary, coordinates with the Secretary on these issues.
 You can email the grievance committee chair Josh Savala with any questions or to report a workplace or union problem.

 Working groups are committees developed for the purpose of solving a particular issue.
 Any member can start a working group and they are temporary in nature.
 They provide the membership a voice outside of the Steering Committee.
 As examples, past working groups have been on issues like changes to the website, additions to the constitution, and composition of committees.
 Any important decisions are then presented as proposals at general membership meetings and voted on, or sometimes require a referendum.
 Contact: email@example.com.